BinaryChaosTV/SARndbox/README.md

 - Version 3.10 of the Kinect 3D Video Package.
 [Download Here](https://web.cs.ucdavis.edu/~okreylos/ResDev/Kinect/index.html)
 - Version 2.8 of the Augmented Reality Sandbox.
 [Download Here](https://web.cs.ucdavis.edu/~okreylos/ResDev/SARndbox/)

+## Add-ons

+### Weather Effects

-Additionally, I used some scripts from [RiverWeyTrust/ARSandbox-Adds](https://github.com/RiverWeyTrust/ARSandbox-Adds) to add weather effects such as lava and snow to our ARSandbox.
+I used some scripts from [RiverWeyTrust/ARSandbox-Adds](https://github.com/RiverWeyTrust/ARSandbox-Adds) to add weather effects such as lava and snow to our ARSandbox.
 They are also included in the files above, but it's necessary to give them a shoutout for their work.

+### Erosion Effects

+One of the effects which behave much like the weather effects from RiverWeyTrust is the Erosion effect from [danigeos/sARndbox](https://github.com/danigeos/sARndbox).
+I've also gone ahead and added the effect to the rotation in the same scripts.

 ## Hardware Required
 Find Hardware Instructions [Here](https://web.cs.ucdavis.edu/~okreylos/ResDev/SARndbox/).